 “In fact, Caucasian children living in the northern United States only achieved the minimal daily dose of vitamin D in the summer months and only if they did not wear sunscreen,” she states.
 She believes that one can’t rely on sun exposure to meet one’s daily vitamin D requirements, and therefore recommends parents take advantage of the liquid and chewable D supplements on the market that are formulated for children.

 Along with D, many parents may decide their child needs calcium in his/her diet to support adequate bone health.
 Sugarek MacDonald says, “21% of children two to eight years old do not meet their daily requirement of calcium, an essential mineral that helps children reach their peak bone mass.”
 Kids ages one to three should get 500 mg/day and those ages four to eight should get 800 mg/day (9).

 Omegas are another supplement that experts agree should be in a child’s nutritional regimen.
 As described previously, the eye and brain support benefits of DHA (from fish and algae, and ALA from flax and other sources) are undeniable.
 Joiner-Bey states, “Omega-3s are critical for optimal brain development, mental clarity, stable mood and learning ability.”
 To this list, Assael adds improved eye–hand coordination.

 Unfortunately, Sugarek MacDonald says many U.S. adults only get about 54 mg/day, and kids consume even less.
-Therefore, it’s even more important to supplement, and Joiner-Bey explains how: “Dose the child proportionally according to the child’s body weight compared to the average 150-pound adult.
+Therefore, it’s even more important to use natural or organic supplements, and Joiner-Bey explains how: “Dose the child proportionally according to the child’s body weight compared to the average 150-pound adult.
 Adjust the adult dose downward according to this body–weight ratio.”